Wednesday, Oct. 5, 2016

 Final Journeys, Final Gifts

 Featuring Maggie Callanan

 Registration is required.
 Conference fee is $99 on or before Sept.
 1 and $109 after Sept.
-1. Continuing education units/hours available for this program are 5.5 contact hours for nurses and 6 social work CEUs.* Click here to register for Broken Open/Staying Strong: Moving Beyond the 5 Stages of Grief.
+1. Continuing education units/hours available at this program are 6 social work CEUs, 6.25 contact hours for nurses, and 6 continuing education hours for North Dakota professional counselors.* Click to download and print the conference brochure.